lbryio/proposals/README.md

   - pros, cons, how cons might be mitigated
   - assumptions and risks
   - test cases
-  - implementation
+  - implementation (not strictly necessary, but even rough code is very helpful)

 Proposed solutions should be attached to the epic representing the problem and be tagged "solution".

 As soon as a proposed solution is in a state where feedback can be given, it should be shared with the rest of the group either via chat or email.
 All members of the group are encouraged to collaborate on others solutions, both in terms of pointing out problems and improvements.

+**Remember: the goal is not to have your own solution "win", but to find the best overall solution.**

 ## 5. Determing a Solution